 Our approach

-Circular Berlin has teamed up with different partners to demonstrate the potential of using secondary materials for the construction of buildings.
+Circular Berlin has teamed up with different partners to demonstrate the potential of using circular approaches for the construction of buildings.
 The project focuses mainly on understanding the processes behind this innovative method of construction.
 For example, how to source secondary materials and integrate them into the design of buildings.
 One of the major challenges for all those involved in construction is the lacking knowledge about the specifics of circularity and how it differs from other sustainable approaches in construction.
-Furthermore, there are few reference examples of what to start with when implementing projects with such materials.
-Our team will document, visually represent and explain approaches and established strategies of different sponsors, architectural offices and companies.

 The outcomes

-The results will be documented in the form of process description, so that every stakeholder in the construction value chain can follow it and start the realisation of the project with the secondary materials.
+The results is documented in the form of process description, so that every stakeholder in the construction value chain can follow it and start the realisation of the project with the secondary materials.

 Further steps